jparkerweb/pixel-banner/inventory.md

 **Class**: `SaveImageModal`
 Lets the user specify a file name for a new image being saved to the vault.

+## `/src/modal/modals/pinChoiceModal.js`
+**Class**: `PinChoiceModal`
+Presents user with choice to either save API image locally or pin the URL directly to frontmatter.

 **Key Methods**:
 - **onOpen()**: Shows a text field for the file name and a toggle for "use as banner."
 - **onClose()**: Empties out the modal.